microsoft/Windows-universal-samples/Samples/SpeechRecognitionAndSynthesis/README.md

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
 To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.

+### Known Issues

+ - The sample requires Media Player components to be available.
+If media player has been uninstalled, or when using an 'N' SKU of windows without media player components, the sample will not function.
+Note, however, that Speech Synthesis and Speech Recognition do not require media player directly, but other components of the samples do (Such as playback of synthesized text, or checking to see if a microphone is present and the app has permission to use it.)
+Developers should make sure their app is aware of it and handles this gracefully.